12 AMAZING Places to Visit in Upstate New York in 2025

 Still, for experienced hikers, there’s nothing quite like roughing up the steep hiking trail that spiderwebs across the landscape.
 Make sure to bring your walking boots, because you’ll definitely be getting a workout.

 Widely known as the “Gem of the Finger Lakes,” Skaneateles is a postcard-perfect town.
 It’s located in the heart of upstate New York, just four hours from New York City.
-However, it might as well be a whole other planet, as evidenced by its tranquil ambiance and its proximity to the placid blue waters of Skaneateles Lake.
+However, it might as well be a whole other planet, thanks to its tranquil ambiance and proximity to Skaneateles Lake.

 A gazebo in the small town of Skaneateles, a hidden gem attraction in upstate in New York